exelix11/SysDVR/readme.md

 Now to stream via USB you need to setup the custom driver.
 This step is needed only the first time and won't interfere with other USB homebrews as it uses a custom device ID.
 #### Driver setup on windows
 On windows you may get the `device not found` or `platform not supported` errors or very bad performance on the stream, in this case you may have the wrong driver set up.\
-Plug your switch in the computer **while running SysDVR in USB mode** and launch [zadig](https://zadig.akeo.ie/) install the `libusb-win32` driver for the "Nintendo Switch" device. **Before installing make sure the target device USB ID is `057e 3006`**, if it's different the sysmodule may not be running, try waiting a bit (it should start around 20 seconds after the console boot) or check again your setup.\
+Plug your switch in the computer **while running SysDVR in USB mode** and launch [zadig](https://zadig.akeo.ie/) install the `libusb-win32` driver for the `SysDVR (Nintendo Switch)` device. **Before installing make sure the target device USB ID is `057e 3006`**, if it's different the sysmodule may not be running, try waiting a bit (it should start around 20 seconds after the console boot) or check again your setup.\
-This won't interfere with other applications that communicate with the switch via usb as this sysmodule uses a different product id.
+This won't interfere with other applications that communicate with the switch via usb as this sysmodule uses a different product id.\
+Libusb requires latest Microsoft C++ Redistributable Libs, they're often already installed on windows but in case of issues with UsbStream you can install them from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads), depending on your windows version you may need the x86 or x64 version (or both)
 #### Driver setup on linux
 On linux you may have errors about loading the `libusb-1.0` library, this happens when the file name is different than the one expected by dotnet, you can make a symlink as described on the [LibUsbDotNet repo](https://github.com/LibUsbDotNet/LibUsbDotNet#linux-users):\
 `sudo find / -name "libusb-1.0*.so*"` and then